-DUB can also result from the following, less common, conditions:
+DUB can also result from the following less common, conditions:

 Back to top

-- The doctor will look into your uterus by way of a hysteroscopy which involves inserting a tiny, lighted scope through your cervix, into your uterus.3
+- The doctor will look into your uterus by way of a hysteroscopy, which involves inserting a tiny, lighted scope through your cervix into your uterus.3

 Back to top

-If you’re trying to conceive, stimulating ovulation using an ovulation-stimulating drug can stop prolonged menstrual bleeding by resetting your menstrual cycle.2
+However, if you’re trying to conceive, stimulating ovulation using an ovulation-stimulating drug can stop prolonged menstrual bleeding by resetting your menstrual cycle.2